dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 After you've built your application, it is time to run it.
 Execute the `run.sh` script in project root.

-The project is ready to build immediately with a Hello World message located at [http://localhost:8080/](http://localhost:8080/).
+The project is now running and ready to be used with a Hello World message located at [http://localhost:8080/](http://localhost:8080/).

 Learn more about **Spring MVC** here: